5 AI Projects Your Child Can Build This Weekend (No Coding Required)

 Use a free image generator (Bing Image Creator, Canva's AI, or similar) to create a themed art gallery.
 Pick a theme — "Animals in Space" or "What My City Will Look Like in 2100" — and have your child:

-3. Revise their description to get closer to their vision
+- Revise their description to get closer to what they imagined

 Why it matters: They learn that AI doesn't read minds.
-Better descriptions = better results.
-This is true for every AI tool they'll ever use.
+Better descriptions produce better results.
+This is true for every AI tool they'll ever use — from writing assistants to data analysis tools.
+The skill of translating what's in your head into clear, specific language is valuable everywhere.

 Project 3: Fact-Check an AI